Why Mosquitoes Bite You and Not Others

 Mosquitoes are quite busy finding the right victim to meet their needs.
 That means that they check out their surroundings very thoroughly before feeding.

-Visit this article: The Best Homemade Mosquito Repellents
+You might like: The Best Homemade Mosquito Repellents

 No doubt you’ve heard that annoying hum near your ear.
 This means that a mosquito is checking you out to see if you’re a worthy meal.